MicrosoftDocs/azure-dev-docs/articles/python/get-started-app-chat-document-security-trimming.md

     * **Use groups security filter**

 1. Select the card with `What does a product manager do?`.
-1. You get the answer: `The provided sources do not contain specific information about the role of a Product Manager at Contoso Electronics.`
+1. You get an answer like: `The provided sources do not contain specific information about the role of a Product Manager at Contoso Electronics.`

     :::image type="content" source="./media/get-started-app-chat-document-security-trimming/role-library-access-denied.png" alt-text="Screenshot of chat app in browser showing the answer can't be returned":::